Green leaves on a white background

 My daughter wears clothes from Target, loves playing games on her iPad, and is very passionate about McDonald’s happy meals.
 We live in a standard house that was built by developers.
 My adult reality is like being on a different planet compared to my childhood, and the norms of Indo-Fijian life.

-As a parent I want to ensure my daughter is still connected to her cultural roots and doesn’t forget our ancestral history.
+As a parent, I want to ensure my daughter is still connected to her cultural roots and doesn’t forget our ancestral history.
 I think it’s important for her to be grounded in her family’s past.

 This month I started taking sewing lessons and I’m making a dress for my little girl.
 A few months ago we got a hydroponic system and we are now growing 30 edible plants in our home.
 I am teaching my daughter that she can eat all foods (including lentil soup) with her hands, and that spoons and forks are a rare commodity on an island.